Item has been added

 Potting Soil:

-- Usage: Potting soil is exclusively used for growing plants in pots, containers, hanging baskets, or raised beds.
+• Usage: Potting soil is exclusively used for growing plants in pots, container gardening, hanging baskets, or raised beds.
 It caters to the unique requirements of container garden, ensuring that plants receive adequate moisture, air, and nutrients despite the limitations of the container environment.

-Key Differences of Garden soils and Potting Soils
+Key Differences of Garden Soil and Potting Soil

 Nutrient Content:

-- Garden Soils: Due to its natural composition, garden soils often contains a rich array of nutrients essential for plant growth.
+• Garden Soils: Due to their natural composition, garden soils often contain a rich array of nutrients essential for plant growth.
 These nutrients come from the organic matter present in the soil and support the healthy development of plants.

 Drainage and Moisture Retention:

-- Potting Soil: Potting soil is engineered to provide good drainage while retaining sufficient moisture for potted plants.
-This balance is essential for preventing waterlogging and root rot, common issues in container gardens.
+• Potting Soil: Potting soil is engineered to provide good drainage while retaining sufficient moisture for potted plants.
+This balance is essential for preventing waterlogging and root rot, which are common issues in container gardens.

 Suitability for Containers: